Planet of the Apes: Planet of the Apes (1968)

-After optioning the novel's film rights, Jacobs spent over three years trying to convince filmmakers to take on the project.
+After optioning the novel's film rights, Jacobs spent over three years trying to persuade filmmakers to take on the project.
 He engaged a succession of artists to create test sketches and hired veteran television writer Rod Serling, creator of The Twilight Zone, to pen the screenplay.
-Serling's script changed elements of Boulle's novel, introducing Cold War themes; notably, he devised a new twist ending that revealed the planet to be a future Earth where humans had destroyed themselves through nuclear warfare.
+Serling's script changed elements of Boulle's novel, introducing Cold War themes; he devised a new twist ending that revealed the planet to be a future Earth where humans had destroyed themselves through nuclear warfare.
 Production costs were estimated at over $10 million, a risk no studio in either Hollywood or Europe would assume.
 Jacobs and associate producer Mort Abrahams persevered and eventually persuaded Charlton Heston to star; Heston in turn recommended director Franklin J. Schaffner.
 The team recorded a brief screen test featuring Heston, which ultimately convinced 20th Century Fox the film could succeed.

 Fox insisted on changes to reduce the budget to a more manageable $5.81 million.
 The producers hired veteran writer Michael Wilson, who had previously adapted Boulle's novel The Bridge over the River Kwai, to rewrite Serling's script.
 To save on special effects costs, Wilson's script described an ape society more primitive than that which appeared in the novel.
 The new version changed much of the plot and dialogue but retained the Cold War themes and Serling's ending.
 John Chambers created the makeup effects.

 Heston played 20th-century American astronaut George Taylor, who travels to a strange planet where intelligent apes dominate mute, primitive humans.
 Kim Hunter and Roddy McDowall played the sympathetic chimpanzees Zira and Cornelius, and Linda Harrison portrayed Taylor's love interest, Nova.
 Maurice Evans played the villain, orangutan Minister of Science Dr. Zaius.
-The finale, in which Taylor comes upon a ruined Statue of Liberty and realizes he has been on Earth all along, became the series's defining scene and one of the most iconic images in 1960s film.
+The finale, in which Taylor comes upon a ruined Statue of Liberty and realizes he has been on Earth all along, became the defining scene of the series and one of the most iconic images in 1960s film.
 Planet of the Apes was released on February 8, 1968, and was a smash success with both critics and audiences.
 It was one of the year's 10 biggest money-makers in North America, taking in an estimated $22 million (nearly four times its budget) and earned rave reviews.
 John Chambers received an honorary Oscar at the 41st Academy Awards for his make-up effects, the first ever given to a make-up artist.
 Jerry Goldsmith's score and Morton Haack's costume design also earned Oscar nominations.
 Fox approached Jacobs and Abrahams about filming a sequel.
 Though they had not made the film with sequels in mind, its success led them to consider the prospect.